rozanecm/7506_OrganizacionDeDatos_TP1/README.md

 # Instructions
 In the `data` dir, there is a compressed file containing the given dataset.
 Uncompress that file in the data dir, and move the files in the subfolder to `/data`.
+## Note
+As all notebooks have been moved to dir `notebooks`, all `read_csv` commands should change the path accordingly, adding `../`.

+# Informe
+El informe se encuentra en root bajo el nombre `informe.pdf`.
+Se puede acceder también desde [aquí](informe.pdf).

 # Términos y Condiciones de los datos.